falkr/ttm4115-2020/pages/unit-setup.md

 Try to briefly get an overview of today's tasks, and come up with a rough time plan.

-Aside: This team setup should become a normal routine for each week.
+:aside: This team setup should become a normal routine for each week.

 # Team Reflection